What is the student profile of the kids who learn best at Sand Hill School?

 Is there any diagnosis you won’t take?

-Students who have an autism diagnosis, emotional disorder or conduct disorder are not well served at Sand Hill.
+Students who have an emotional disorder or conduct disorder are not well served at Sand Hill.

 Do you take kids with LD-NOS?